aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/working-with-comments-in-docx4j-and-aspose-words/_index.md

 ﻿---
-title: Working with Comments in docx4j and Aspose.Words – Aspose.Words for Java
+title: Working with comments in docx4j and Aspose.Words – Aspose.Words for Java
-articleTitle: Working with Comments in docx4j and Aspose.Words
+articleTitle: Working with comments in docx4j and Aspose.Words
-linktitle: Working with Comments in docx4j and Aspose.Words
+linktitle: Working with comments in docx4j and Aspose.Words
 description: "Work with comments within a document easily and fast instead of using docx4j."
 type: docs
 weight: 100
 url: /java/working-with-comments-in-docx4j-and-aspose-words/
 ---

-## Aspose.Words - Working with Comments
+## Aspose.Words - Working with comments

 Comments of the document are represented by the Comment class.